wingillis/wingillis.github.io/index.md

 Winthrop is interested in many things.
 These include:
 - Neural representation of sensory and motor information
-- Using modern techiques to understand the above subjects
+- Using modern techniques to understand the above subjects
 - Using machine learning principles to tease out meaningful information out of large swaths of data (imaging, electrophysiology, auditory, textual)
 - Programming, using languages like:
   - python